iota-community/treasury/specifications/treasury-tech-proposal.md

 It was proposed that IOTA DID could be used to authenticate users within the Web DAO and used for proposal management.
 This is still evolving technology (limited tooling) and it's preferred to wait to reduce possible dependency.

 ## Privacy during the voting
 Firefly voting plugin will behave same way as Firefly and it'll group all addressees within the wallet.
-This means if user has multiple addresses with balance within one Firefly wallet those would be grouped together.
+This means if user has multiple addresses with balance within one Firefly wallet those would be grouped together during voting.
 Firefly applies same approach when funds are send from an existing wallet.
+It generates remaining output on a new address.

-It's understand that some users might prefer to avoid that for privacy reasons.
-Those users will have to use different tool and not Firefly.
+It's understood that some users might prefer to avoid that for privacy reasons.
+Those users will have to use different tool instead of Firefly.

 **Suggested solutions**
 1. We discussed an approach where Firefly could potentially spread the vote over a time although this would be an extensive time period that could cause a security risk.
 It would also potentially have low adoption as users will not be comfortable to keep their wallet open.
 2. Node could potentially spread transactions.
 Although, this would require user trusting the node and create yet another problem.
 3. Delegation of the vote.
-User might be able to create a new wallet and delegate their other wallets to this new address over longer period.
-Use this new wallet to vote.
-This approach can create another problem as we might have to depend on perma-nodes and figure the validity of their data.
+User might be able to create a new wallet and delegate their other wallets to this new address over longer period and use this new wallet to vote.
+This approach can create another problem as we might have to depend on perma-nodes and figure out how to validate their data.

 > For those users that are concerned about privacy it might also be recommended to use VPN in case Hornet node logs usage.